2011–12 Bolton Wanderers F.C. season: Premier League

 Bolton's first game of 2012 came in midweek against Everton on 4 January.
 Tim Howard, Everton's goalkeeper, opened the scoring in bizarre fashion when a wind assisted clearance from his own penalty area took on bounce just outside Bolton's penalty area and looped over Ádám Bogdán.
-Goals from David N'Gog and Gary Cahill in an eleven-minute period gave Bolton the three points.
+Goals from David Ngog and Gary Cahill in an eleven-minute period gave Bolton the three points.
 This result moved Bolton up into eighteenth, one point and one place from safety.
 This was the first time since the previous April that Bolton had avoided defeat in two consecutive games.
 The run didn't last however, with Bolton going down 3–0 at Manchester United ten days later.
 After Bogdán had saved a Wayne Rooney penalty midway through the first half, Paul Scholes scored his first goal since coming out of retirement just before the break.
 Danny Welbeck and Michael Carrick added two further goals in the second half as Bolton slipped to nineteenth.
 However, by virtue of kicking off in the late game the following Saturday, Bolton knew that they would rise out of the bottom three with a win against Liverpool at The Reebok.
 An early Mark Davies goal was followed by Nigel Reo-Coker's second goal of the season.
 Craig Bellamy pulled on back late in the first half but Grétar Steinsson's first goal of the season secured the points in the second half as Bolton won by the same scoreline as Liverpool had done in the reverse fixture earlier in the season.
 The result took Bolton out of the relegation zone for the first time in over three months.

 The club started February with a goalless draw at home to Arsenal which kept them just outside the relegation zone, two points ahead of eighteenth placed Blackburn Rovers.
 This was Bolton's first clean sheet since the 5–0 victory over Stoke in November and their first goalless draw since the opening day of the previous season when they had drawn at home to Fulham.
 However, they returned to the relegation zone the following weekend with a 2–0 loss at Norwich City, goals from Andrew Surman and Anthony Pilkington giving Norwich their first double over Bolton in forty years.
 A week later, they suffered their first home defeat of 2012 when losing 2–1 to relegation rivals Wigan Athletic.
 A first half goal from Gary Caldwell was cancelled out by Mark Davies midway through the second half.
 However, James McArthur put Wigan back in front with fifteen minutes left and the result caused Bolton to fall a further place to nineteenth.
 A fortnight later, Chelsea completed the double over Bolton with a 3–0 win at Stamford Bridge.
 Second half goals from David Luiz, Didier Drogba and Frank Lampard, the latter's 12th career goal against Bolton, leaving Bolton in 19th.